The Cristoforo Colombo in dry-dock.

 (Photo by kind concession of the mondovespucci website.)

-You may read elsewhere in this
+You may read elsewhere in these

-encyclopedia about the general history of the Castellammare shipyards near
+pages about the general history of the Castellammare shipyards near

 Naples.
 Also, there is a brief entry on the three-masted